Takasago, Hyōgo: Government

 Takasago has a mayor-council form of government with a directly elected mayor and a unicameral city council of 19 members.
 Takasago contributes one member to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo10th district of the lower house of the Diet of Japan.

 Economy

-Takasago is located within the Harima Seaside Industrial Area and is a center for heavy industry, including steel mills, refineries and chemical processing.Mmany factories for major companies dot its skyline in the south, such as Mitsubishi Hitachi Power Systems, the Kobe Steel Takasago Manufacturing Complex, Mitsubishi Paper Mills, Takuma Power Plant, and Kikkoman Soy Sauce.
+Takasago is located within the Harima Seaside Industrial Area and is a center for heavy industry, including steel mills, refineries and chemical processing.
+Many factories for major companies dot its skyline in the south, such as Mitsubishi Hitachi Power Systems, the Kobe Steel Takasago Manufacturing Complex, Mitsubishi Paper Mills, Takuma Power Plant, and Kikkoman Soy Sauce.
 In recent years, problems with industrial pollution, especially bottom sediment pollution caused by PCBs has become a political issue.

 Education

 Takasago has ten public elementary schools and six public middle schools operated by the city government and three public high schools operated by the Hyōgo Prefectural Department of Education.
 There is also one private middle school and one private high school.